Have worn out window screens? Learn how to DIY replacement window screens with frames yourself with price efficient screen and a simple kit!

 Also included were window screen repair tools.
 I had never replaced a window screen before, however it felt smart to stock it anyway!

-Everything I needed to replace one screen was there.
+After much digging (and purging to find it again), I found I had everything I needed to replace one screen was there.
 So I couldn’t wait to start!

 Supplies you’ll need: